Ellen White Investigation

 This is a very significant statement.
 Mrs. White was saying that the Adventist doctrines that she and her associates had spent five years learning would have to be learned by new converts in only a few months.

-By September of 1850, Mrs. White was warning that Jesus was nearly finished with His work in the Most Holy Place:
+By September of 1850, Mrs. White was warning that the sealing was almost completed and Jesus was nearly finished with His work in the Most Holy Place:

 I saw that the time for Jesus to be in the most Holy place was nearly finished, and that time cannot last but a very little longer. ...
 The sealing time is very short and soon will be over.10